-You need to include analytics to track downloads, analyze user behavior, engagement and retention for your mobile app.
+You need to include analytics to track downloads, analyze user behavior, engagement, and retention for your mobile app.
 Use tools like Flurry, Heap, Mixpanel, Localytics, etc. The tool of your choice depends on what services you want.
-You might want to push notifications, InAppFeedback, or Crash reporting.
+You might want push notifications, in-app feedback, or crash reporting.
 Depending on your app status, decide on the tool used accordingly.

-To launch your app you’ll need to submit it to Google play or the App Store and this could take a week or more until it’s approved.
-During this time, be ready to do some changes to the app to get it approved quickly.
-Generate anticipation before launching by creating teasers and collaborate with influential people to feature or/and mention your app on their social media accounts, blogs or websites.
-Approach online content publishers like TechCrunch, and Mashable to increase your app’s exposure, and make sure to post your app to Product Hunt and Hacker News on the day you launch.
+To launch your app, you’ll need to submit it to Google Play or the App Store, and this could take a week or more until it’s approved.
+During this time, be ready to make some changes to the app to get it approved quickly.
+Generate anticipation before launching by creating teasers and collaborate with influential people to feature or/and mention your app on their social media accounts, blogs, or websites.
+Approach online content publishers like TechCrunch, and Mashable to increase your app’s exposure, and make sure to post your app on Product Hunt and Hacker News on the day you launch.

 Keep in mind this famous quote: “If you’re not embarrassed when your product launches, you’ve waited too long to launch.”

-After launching don’t sit back and relax.
-You will need to give your all in analyzing your users, monitoring downloads, and listening closely to feedback.View your analytics and hear out what your users want to say, because they’ll quite determine the lifetime and success of your mobile app.
+After launching, don’t sit back and relax.
+You will need to give your all in analyzing your users, monitoring downloads, and listening closely to feedback.View your analytics and hear out what your users want to say, because they’ll determine the lifetime and success of your mobile app.

 Enhancements and changes are constant, so keep an eye on user feedback and keep building.
 You’ll need to keep on iterating along the way and it won’t stop after you launch.
 In contrary, you’ll need to focus on iterations and improvements a lot more after launching.
 After all, you have a reputation to maintain.